mthiel117/webinar_feb9/README.md

 - Python
 - Git

-### Start simple and expand
+### Start Simple and Expand

+- Reporting

-Reporting - Low-Risk no changes to the network.
+  - Low-Risk no changes to the network.
 Just read info.
   - Start with scripts that produce automated reports about the network

-Change Device Configuration
+- Change Device Configuration

   - Automate a task to change a device’s config state, can be simple like syslog server.
   - Expand on this by iterating changes over multiple devices

-Validation
+- Validation

   - Write scripts/playbooks to validate that intended state matches operational state.
   - Example:  Do my current LLDP neighbors per device match my Source of Truth?

 ## Example Playbook - Create Base Configs from CSV File